Community Advocacy (Part-time)

 - Continuing Education

 About the ProgramThis program is designed to enhance the learner's skills and knowledge with practical, how-to instruction on how to best navigate the many social programs and other regularly-encountered issues of everyday life that often impact those who are marginalized and/or live in poverty in our community.
 The program provides training in advocacy techniques, and reviews of current legislation, relevant procedures, bureaucratic systems, appeal tribunals, and other topics necessary to a hands-on understanding of the course subject matter.
-You will need to complete one core course and seven electives.
-Each course is one month in length.
 This program is offered in conjunction with Lambton College and Community Law School (Sarnia-Lambton) Inc. (CLS).

 Program InformationAll courses must be completed within 7 years of acceptance into the program.

 - Ontario Secondary School Diploma (OSSD), or equivalent, OR 19 years of age or older

 - Students must be able to receive instruction, respond and research in the English language.

 - Submit a completed Conestoga College Program Application Form.